konman01/Java/OOPS/Documentation.md

 ## Class Casting
 -------------------------------
-Casting one type to another class type is known as Class casting.
+Casting one class type to another class type is known as Class casting.
 Class casting can be achieve between two class having is a relationship.

 * The instance of the class which has to be casted to another class must have all the properties of that class.
 Otherwise compiler throws ClassCast Exception.
 * class casting can bo done in 2 ways.
   * Upcasting
   * Downcasting
+* Casting subclass instance to super class type is know as upcasting.
+Upcasting can be performed from any subclass level to superclass.
+Upcasting can be performed either implicitly(by compiler) or explicitly.
+* Casting superclass instance to subclass class type is known as downcasting.
+The downcasting should be performed explicity.
+Downcasting can be performed only on the instance which is already upcasted.